Graph Defense Diffusion Model: Experiment

 \subsubsection{Performance Against Non-targeted Attack.}

+\textbf{Q: Does GDDM outperform state-of-the-art graph defense models across non-targeted attacks?} The answer is \textbf{Yes}, since GDDM performs well on most datasets in non-targeted attack scenarios.
 The performance under non-targeted attack is shown in Fig.~\ref{fig:node_class_per_under_non_tar_att}.
-We chose the powerful attack method GraD which is an improved version of Metattack~\cite{DBLP:conf/iclr/ZugnerG19} as attacker to perturb graph structure.
+We chose the powerful attack method GraD which is an improved version of Metattack~\cite{DBLP:conf/iclr/ZugnerG19} as an attacker to perturb graph structure.
 As we can see, GDDM is competitive compared to Sota methods, and in most cases, its performance outperforms other baseline methods.
 Together with the observations from Section~\ref{sec:per_against_tar}, we can conclude that GDDM is capable of effectively defending against both targeted and non-targeted attacks.